AugurProject/augur-walkthrough/portfolio.md

 - [ ] Report on a market, move time forward so the market resolves, then collect your stake.
 Verify that collecting your stake finalizes the market, and that the "Calculate Proceeds"/finalize button is no longer shown on the Portfolio page.
 The three day waiting period should show instead.
 - [ ] Verify user can't claim their unrealized profits during 3 day waiting period.
 - [ ] Verify user can claim their unrealized profits when the market is finalized and waiting period is over.
-- [ ] Verify that the claimed proceeds are now listed as realized profits.
+- [ ] Verify that the claimed proceeds are now listed as realized profits on the position.
+- [ ] Verify that the market card's total unrealized/realized profits updates correctly.

 ## My Markets